A sports reporter died before the Super Bowl. Police want to know whether someone they call a ‘career criminal’ is involved

 Woman seen with reporter before his death is a “career criminal,” police say

-Colbert has what Conley called “quite a record and rap sheet,” including “allegations of drugging men, theft of currency, fraudulent use of credit and debit cards, and other financial crimes,” according to police.
+Colbert has what Conley called “quite a record and rap sheet,” including “allegations of drugging men, theft of currency, fraudulent use of credit and debit cards, and other financial crimes.”

 “While Colbert was initially charged with property crimes, including fraud and theft-related offenses, investigators are now working closely with forensic experts and the Jefferson Parish Coroner’s Office to determine whether additional charges may be warranted,” police said in a news release Monday.